Haiti healthcare near collapse, says UN, as state of emergency extended | Law-Order

 Haiti healthcare near collapse, says UN, as state of emergency extended

-Haiti's government on Thursday said it would extend a state of emergency around Port-au-Prince for another month following a wave of gang violence that has threatened to bring down the government and led thousands to flee their homes.
-The U.N. humanitarian affairs agency on Thursday warned that the country's health system was "nearing collapse," with shortages of staff, equipment, beds, drugs and blood to treat patients with gunshot wounds.
+Haiti's government on Thursday said it would extend a state of emergency around Port-au-Prince for another month as gang violence that has threatened to bring down the government and led thousands to flee their homes appeared to show no sign of abating.
+The U.N. humanitarian affairs agency warned that the country's health system was "nearing collapse," with shortages of staff, equipment, beds, drugs and blood to treat patients with gunshot wounds.

 Two dozen trucks carrying vital equipment, medical supplies and food were stuck at the capital's port, according to the U.N.'s World Food Programme (WFP), which said it had suspended its maritime transport service, citing the "insecurity."
 Authorities first announced a state of emergency on Sunday after fighting escalated, inmates were broken out of prison by armed gangs, and an estimated tens of thousands were displaced while Prime Minister Ariel Henry was in Kenya, seeking its leadership of an international force intended to fight the gangs.

 "It is likely the real scale of the violence is much higher," MSF said.
 The aid group had a day earlier reopened an emergency clinic in the capital, shuttered after armed men intercepted an ambulance and killed a patient in the street.
-"I'm used to seeing people killed," a Haitian MSF staff member said in the report.
-"I'm used to seeing bodies on the ground.
-I'm used to seeing charred corpses.
-I'm used to hearing bangs.
-Sometimes it's someone you know."

-PORT CLOSURE The situation on the ground has made it increasingly difficult for transport and aid groups to operate.
+PORT CLOSURE

 In a statement on Wednesday, the chair of the Caribbean Community (CARICOM) said regional leaders were meeting "around the clock" with government and opposition representatives, but had not yet reached consensus on how to proceed.
 Henry, who is unelected, came to power shortly after the assassination of former President Jovenel Moise.
 He has repeatedly postponed elections, saying security must first be established to hold a free and fair vote.

 Martine Moise, the president's widow who was charged last month alongside some 50 other people for involvement in the 2021 assassination, said on X Haiti was "upside down" because those in power "want to crucify the victims, make them responsible, while they who are the killers seek to stay in power."
-Gangs have massively expanded their influence and territory in the years since Moise's death, amassing wealth from ransom kidnappings and large arsenals of firearms believed to be largely trafficked from the United States.
+Gangs have massively expanded their influence and territory in the years since Moise's death, amassing wealth from ransom kidnappings and large arsenals of firearms that the UN has said are largely trafficked from the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)